Overview

 Matching with Labels

-Both node pattern and edge pattern support the label expression to specify one or multiple labels of nodes and edges.
+Both node pattern and edge pattern support the label expression to specify one or multiple labels.

 MATCH (n:Club)